 Most cases of regular cradle cap are resolved by washing the baby’s scalp properly and regularly.
 Here is how you must wash the scalp when the infant suffers from cradle cap:

-- Loosen scales with a brush: Use a soft, baby hair brush to comb the infant’s hair gently.
-Do not use excess pressure while you brush and do not pick the scales to loosen them.
+- Loosen scales with a brush: Use a soft, baby hairbrush to comb the infant’s hair gently.
+Do not use excessive pressure while you brush and do not pick the scales to loosen them.
 It may lead to an infection in the cracks between the scales.

-- Apply oil to the scalp: You can use regular baby hair oil or olive oil.
+- Apply oil to the scalp: You can use regular baby hair oil, coconut, or olive oil.
 Use a small amount since its purpose is to help bind the flaky scales.
 Leave the oil for a couple of minutes before brushing the hair again.

 - Dry with towel and comb: Dry the scalp by patting a towel and using another brush to comb the infant’s hair.